wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 console.log(student);
 ```

 Now that is a little bit weird.
-Why would we write a function that is hardccoded to a specific id?
+Why would we write a function that is hardcoded to a specific id?
 It's more likely that we will be looking for a student with their own specific id, so a hardcoded value would not work for all students.

 What we can do is wrap that in another function called `findById`, which takes in one parameter,`id`, and which returns another function like so 👇